Bineet-Ratna-Shakya/Hybrid_recommendation_system/README.md

         return recommended_items
 ```

-### Content-Based Filtering
+## 2. Content-Based Filtering

-The Content-Based Filtering approach uses TF-IDF vectorization and cosine similarity to recommend movies similar to a given movie.
+Content-Based Filtering recommends movies based on their features, such as the movie's description, cast, genres, and director.
+It uses TF-IDF (Term Frequency-Inverse Document Frequency) and cosine similarity to find similar items.

-- **Data Preparation**: Combines multiple text-based features (e.g., description, cast, genres) into a single content string for each movie.
-Computes the TF-IDF matrix for these features.
+### How It Works

+#### Data Preparation:
+- The content features (e.g., description, cast, genres, director) of each movie are combined into a single string.
+This step ensures that all relevant information about a movie is considered when calculating its similarity to other movies.
+- The TF-IDF Vectorizer converts the combined content strings into a TF-IDF matrix:
-- **Recommendation**: Calculates the cosine similarity between the TF-IDF vectors of the target movie and all other movies.
-Recommends the top N most similar movies.
+  - TF-IDF calculates the importance of words in the context of each movie's content.
+It considers both the frequency of a word in a specific movie and its rarity across all movies.
+  - This matrix is high-dimensional, with each row representing a movie and each column representing a word in the movie descriptions.

+#### Recommendation Generation:
+- **Cosine Similarity** is computed between the target movie's TF-IDF vector and all other movies' vectors:
+  - Cosine similarity measures the cosine of the angle between two vectors in a multi-dimensional space.
+It provides a metric of how similar two movies are based on their content.
+- Movies are sorted based on their similarity scores to the target movie.
+The top N most similar movies are recommended.

 **Code snippet**: